Abortion in Hungary: Current law

 Abortion is regulated under the Act LXXIX of 1992 on the protection of fetal life.
 Under this law, an abortion is normally allowed until 12 weeks.
 However, in certain circumstances the limit can be extended to 18, 20 or 24 weeks.
 A pregnancy may be terminated at any time if the fetus is lethally affected (i.e. anencephaly).
 The pregnancy can be extended to 18 weeks if the woman's health is in severe danger or is a result of a rape and that added to those conditions, the woman was not aware of her pregnancy before because of a medical condition or of an institution's mistake.
 To extend it to 24 weeks, the fetus must have a 50% risk of presenting a genetic or teratological malformation (see Birth defect).

 In 1998, the country's highest court demanded that a definition be supplied for the term "grave crisis situation", as there were concerns that women undergoing the procedure may not actually be in "crisis", and if they were, that they get psychiatric help after their abortion.
 On June 29, 2000, the Ministry of Health defined a "grave crisis situation" as "when it causes bodily or mental impairment, or a socially intolerable situation".

 The Hungarian Government organized an anti-abortion campaign in 2011 where posters were shown with an image of a baby in the womb, with the caption saying, "I understand that you are not yet ready for me, but give me up to the adoption agency, LET ME LIVE!"
 The Government has been sharply criticised for using European Union funds on the campaign.
 An EU Commissioner Viviane Reding said that the campaign "goes against European values."

 The new constitution of Hungary, enacted in 2012, states that human life will be protected from the moment of conception, although, so far, the abortion law has not been changed.

 Since 2017, because of demographic challenges, Orban's government has put in place a new Family policy in Hungary with the Family Protection Action Plan, providing for example, a flat tax and family allowances in order to increase natality rates in Hungary.
 With this pro-natalist policy, hospitals have the rights to refuse to provide abortions, clinics that are providing them without trying to discourage women have to face political pressure and the government is putting in place anti-abortion campaigns in the metro and in the schools.
 Those campaigns are a violation of the European Union's rules regarding the financing programme that Hungary is receiving.

 In 2022 15 September, Hungary passed new abortion restrictions, with a Mandatory ultrasounds bill.
 Where women who are seeking an abortion will now be obliged to “listen to the foetal heartbeat” before they can have an abortion.
-This Bill was pushed for by the far-right Mi Hazank (Our Homeland) party.
+This Bill was pushed for by the far-right Mi Hazánk (Our Homeland) party.